-The Tse’khene is a south westerly extension of the Athapascan speaking people of northern Canada.
+The Tse’Khene is a southwesterly extension of the Athapascan-speaking people of northern Canada.
 We were a nomadic hunting people who controlled the basins of the Parsnip and Finley Rivers and the valley of the Peace River in British Columbia.
-Living on the edge of the Rocky Mountains, we are the “People of the Rocks”.
-The language of the Tse’khene belongs to the Beaver-Sarcee-Tse’khene branch of Athapaskan.
+Living on the edge of the Rocky Mountains, we are the “People of the Rocks.”
+The language of the Tse’Khene belongs to the Beaver-Sarcee-Tse’Khene branch of Athapaskan.

 In 1898, the Klondike gold rush brought thousands of prospectors into the Peace River region on their way north.
-During the fall of that year, some 500 Beaver and Tse’khene peoples refused passage through their territories.
+During the fall of that year, some 500 Beaver and Tse’Khene peoples refused passage through their territories.
 Fearing violence, the Government of Canada promised Aboriginal peoples a treaty.
-In 1898, Treaty Number 8 was proposed and during the next 15 years, the Government of Canada signed up various Indian Bands in north eastern British Columbia.
-The Government of Canada did not sign McLeod Lake Tse’khene to Treaty 8 at that time.
+In 1898, Treaty Number 8 was proposed, and during the next 15 years, the Government of Canada signed up various Indian Bands in northeastern British Columbia.
+The Government of Canada did not sign McLeod Lake Tse’Khene to Treaty 8 at that time.

 In 1987, McLeod Lake Indian Band advised the Government of Canada that it wished to join Treaty 8.
-Canada agreed to an adhesion to the Treaty but the Province of British Columbia refused to transfer land.
+Canada agreed to adhere to the Treaty, but the Province of British Columbia refused to transfer land.
 In 1988, McLeod Lake Indian Band obtained an injunction preventing the harvesting of timber on their lands.
 In 1992, negotiations with British Columbia and Canada commenced, and in 2000, McLeod Lake Band ratified an agreement with the Government of Canada and the Government of British Columbia that brought the Band into Treaty 8.

-The Treaty Adhesion Settlement provided the Band with an undisclosed amount of dollars that is held in trust and some 20,000 hectares of forest lands, Indian Reserve lands, and fee simple lands.
+The Treaty Adhesion Settlement provided the Band with an undisclosed amount of dollars that are held in trust and some 20,000 hectares of forest lands, Indian Reserve lands, and fee simple lands.
 The Band is permitted to spend the interest beyond inflation and projected population growth from the Trust on administrative, community and economic development projects provided that the elected Board of Trustees ensures the projects meet the criteria set out in the Trust Agreement.